-Be sure to take a reflective approach to your work experience.
-Discuss the personal attributes that you have developed.
-You can also discuss any specific clinical cases that interest you as well as any further research you have done.
+Be sure to take a reflective approach with your work experience.
+Discuss the personal attributes that you have developed, any specific clinical cases that interest you, as well as any further research you have done.

-Discuss how you’ve done further reading on topics studied at school.
+Discuss how you’ve completed further reading on topics studied at school.
 You could reflect on how these relate to medicine.

 Oxford has specific selection criteria, which are as follows:

-Graduate-Entry Medicine (GEM) is extremely competitive, more so even than Direct Entry.
+Graduate entry medicine (GEM) is extremely competitive, even more than direct entry.
 You have had more time to build life experience and demonstrate your aptitude for medicine, so your personal statement needs to reflect that.

 Having already undertaken a degree, you need to show a deeper level of reflection based on a richer repertoire of experience, as well as a firm understanding of medicine/dentistry as a career and how your personal attributes align.

 The candidates you will be competing with have taken one or more degrees.
 This means you all have much more experience with formal writing.
 As a result, it is doubly important that the quality of writing is of a consistently high level with an appropriate style.

 Reflect on your previous degree(s).
 Discuss what you learnt from it/them and what skills it/they helped you to develop.

 Are you prepared for the 16 October UCAS application deadline?
 Have you perfected your personal statement yet?